dbojan/free-iptv-balkan-plus/README.md

 user-agent=mpv
 -Click on save.
 -How to easier open url on start, without typing it in every time:
- Create file named 'bppp.m3u' and add this text inside: https://cutt.ly/bppp Save file.
+ Create file named 'bppp.m3u' and add this text inside: https://cutt.ly/bppp, or [download it here](https://github.com/dbojan/free-iptv-balkan-plus/blob/main/other/bppp-shortcut.m3u)
+ Save file.
 After starting mpv on android, open this file.
-You can create m3u file using 'cx file explorer'.
+You can create m3u file using [cx file explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer)
 -Click on file picker to open .m3u saved on device.
 No epg support yet.
 -While viewing content, click on screen once, then click and hold on  |< or >| at the bottom, to show playlist, or click once on |< or >| to go back/forward on list.